phocks/phocks.github.io/_posts/2020-04-13-know-first-who-you-are-then-adorn-yourself-accordingly.md

 <br />
 She is risen once more.
 It&rsquo;s getting light outside slowly.
 A repeat of the other morning is playing out.
 We&rsquo;re walking around the house.
 I&rsquo;m singing.<br />
 <br />
 And soon enough she&rsquo;s drifted off,&nbsp;like a koala&nbsp;in her carrier.
 Again I put on&nbsp;<em>The Leftovers</em>&nbsp;through headphones.
 Episode 5 this time.&nbsp;<em>Gladys</em>.
 They are stoning a cult member to death.
-A member of The Guilty Remnant.
+A member of <a href="https://fontsinuse.com/uses/8038/the-leftovers-guilty-remnant-posters-and-mess">The Guilty Remnant</a>.
 Intense.
 Compelling.
 Maybe I&rsquo;ll go make a cup of tea.
 It&rsquo;s 5:55 am.<br />
 <br />
 I don&rsquo;t think I&rsquo;ll&nbsp;be sleeping again until tonight.</p>